OctopusDeploy/blog/blog/2021-11/upgrading-octopus-3-easier-than-you-think/index.md

 For those in that last category especially, let’s see if we can ease your fears.
 With planning and the right method for your business, you can have confidence in upgrading from even our oldest 'modern' version.

-In this blog I run through:
+In this post I run through:

 - Features you’re missing out on by not upgrading
 - What to back up before an upgrade, plus other considerations
 - Ways to avoid risk when planning your upgrade
-- An example in-place upgrade from 3.X to our latest version
+- An example in-place upgrade from 3.x to our latest version
 - How to roll back should something go wrong
 - How we can help if you have concerns or problems

 ## Features we’ve introduced since Octopus 3.1

-If still on a 3.X version, you're missing out on Octopus’s evolution alongside modern deployment standards, plus a heap of new features.
+If still on a 3.x version, you're missing out on Octopus’s evolution alongside modern deployment standards, plus a heap of new features.

 Here’s a taste of what we added between Octopus 3.1 and 2021.2:

-- Improved UI - new process editor, dark mode and a global search
+- Improved UI - new process editor, dark mode, and a global search
 - Improvements to config files, including built-in support for JSON, XML, YAML, and property files
 - [Spaces](https://octopus.com/docs/administration/spaces) - a way for different teams to only see and use what they need
 - [Runbooks](https://octopus.com/docs/runbooks) - allows you to automate routine maintenance and emergency operations tasks